shaoweilin/shaoweilin.github.io/_posts/2020-10-07-motivic-relative-information.md

 2.  the motivic measure $$\mu: K_0(\mathcal{V}_k) \rightarrow R$$;
 3.  the motivic measure $$Z_{\mu}:\mathcal{V}_k \rightarrow W(R)$$ which maps varieties $$V$$ to some formal power series.

-## What is the relative entropy of morphisms between algebraic varieties?
+## What is the relative information of morphisms between algebraic varieties?

-We consider the relative entropy of proper morphisms and flat morphisms as described in [[M19 §4.5-§4.7]](#ref-M19).
+We consider the relative information of proper morphisms and flat morphisms as described in [[M19 §4.5-§4.7]](#ref-M19).

 First, for each variety $$V$$, we define $$P_V(t)$$ be the distribution on $$\mathcal{C}_V$$ given by